code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/action/CO.md

 Dear Administrator,

-I’m writing to urge you to implement a district-wide change to allow computer science to count as a mathematics or science graduation requirement in our district, and communicate the change to all students.
+I’m writing to urge you to implement a district-wide change to allow computer science to count as a graduation requirement in our district, and communicate the change to all students.

 Computer science drives job growth and innovation throughout our economy and society.
 More than half of projected jobs in STEM fields are in computing occupations; computing occupations dominate “help wanted” ads; and computer science is one of the most in-demand degrees for new college graduates.
 However, computer science education is offered sparingly and underrepresented groups --especially girls and students of color-- report barriers to entry in the field and in accessing academic courses.